Castleton gets huge LEC win

 "That was a big shot," Castleton coach Tim Barrett said.

 It was also a big win.
-Castleton came into the game in sixth place in the Little East Conference standings, a spot that would give them the sixth and final playoff spot.
-They are in a race with Western Connecticut to earn that final seed.
+Castleton came into the game in sixth place in the Little East Conference standings, a spot that would give the Spartans the sixth and final playoff spot.
+CU is in a race with Western Connecticut to earn that final seed.

 Keene State led 20-18 after a first half that Castleton fan Mike Jakubowski described as a tractor pull.
 It was an apt description.
 There was little fluidity.